 - Also, the client will be happy that they learned about a product directly from you that will meet their needs or desire.

 Affiliate marketing involves earning money anytime a user downloads or purchases a product/service by following a link that you host within your app or on your website.
 Podcast Addict makes use of affiliate marketing by hosting in-app ads underneath its screen.
 However, you can combine affiliate marketing with selling leads or lead generation to concerned parties.

 Lead generation is a “marketing process of capturing and promoting a product or service to create a sales pipeline.”
 Also, lead generation involves catching the attention of potential clients to advertise them down the line.
 Apart from selling your products or services, how can you earn a profit from leads?
 Selling leads to other interested parties, for example!
 Here’s how Mint.com, the popular website, and the app, implements this:

 - Mint provides its users with free personal finance management services.
 They enable users to track their credit card, investment, bank transaction, loan balance and also provide financial goals and generate budgets.

 - Mint gathers all the financial data and then sells this data to credit card companies, banks, and other interested parties for a reasonable price (the interested parties will mine and target leads with their products and services)

-- Also, Mint generates revenue through affiliate programs that offer users the opportunity to sign up for credit cards through the app, or Mint.com website.
-This process will enable credit card application to be processed.
+- Also, Mint generates revenue through affiliate programs that offer users the opportunity to sign up for credit cards through the app, or the Mint.com website.
+This process will enable a credit card applications to be processed.

-Warning: If you are selling leads online or offline, most times it involves legal or ethical outcome to confirm that you are not violating any legal or moral principles that will affect your business operations or reputation.
-Also, this warning applies to the following app monetization model such as selling data.
+Warning: If you are selling leads online or offline, most times it involves legal or ethical outcomes to confirm that you are not violating any legal or moral principles that will affect your business operations or reputation.
+Also, this warning applies to the following app monetization model, such as selling data.